-- 1. Elementary students who arrive after 8:00 a.m. will be considered tardy and will report to the front desk at the entrance of the school where they will sign in and get their attendance card to take to their teacher.
-They will be asked to wait outside their classroom to be assisted by the instructor. - 2.
-Students who arrive after 8:15 a.m. need to be checked in by an adult at the front desk. - 3.
+- 1. Elementary students who arrive after 8:15 a.m. will be considered tardy and will report to the front desk at the entrance of the school where they will sign in and get their attendance slip to take to their teacher. - 2.
 A school administration official will record the tardy students' names.
-Every tardy is recorded. - 4.
-After 6 tardy arrivals in any one term, the student will be placed on "Attendance Warning. - 5.
-Once any 6 additional tardies are accrued in any additional term, the Director will notify the parents via letter that their student has now been placed on "Attendance Probation," the result of which may be a required meeting with administration and/or the Governing Board.
+Every tardy is recorded. - 3.
+After 6 tardy arrivals in any one term, the student will be placed on "Attendance Warning." - 4.
+If 6 additional tardies are accrued in any additional term, the Director will notify the parents via letter that their student has now been placed on "Attendance Probation," the result of which may be a required meeting with administration and/or the Governing Board.